aws-samples/aws-serverless-fullstack-swift-apple-carplay-example/README.md

 ### **Installation**

-The application utilizes the AWS Cloud Development Kit (CDK) and Docker to compile and deploy your Swift based Lambda functions.
-It also utilizes AWS Amplify to build the AppSync GraphQL API the front-end uses to receive data.
+The application utilizes the AWS Serverless Application Model (SAM) and Docker to compile and deploy your Swift based Lambda functions.

 *Make sure you have [configured the AWS CLI](https://docs.aws.amazon.com/cli/latest/userguide/cli-configure-quickstart.html) prior to following these instructions as several steps assume you gave defined credentials for your default AWS account.*